Award Listings, News June 2025

-We are delighted to announce our latest funding recipients, with 40 organisations awarded £375,700 to support their work to prevent and reduce poverty and trauma across Scotland.
+We are delighted to announce our latest funding recipients, with 76 organisations awarded over £2.3M to support their work to prevent and reduce poverty and trauma across Scotland.

 Please note that if you have an application in progress with us, we will notify you of the outcome of this via email.